webuild-consortium/wp4-semantics-group/EUCC/EUCC_SemanticIntake.md

 Purpose: Capture the story and high-level purpose of the use case “issuing and using the EUCC”.

+This iteration is based on:
+ - [link](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32025L0025&qid=1762615804836), this is the proposal for a EU business wallet.

-> Note: The acronim EUCC is already taken and may couse misunderstandings if used here as well.
+> Note: The acronim EUCC is already [taken](https://certification.enisa.europa.eu/certification-library/eucc-certification-scheme_en) and may couse misunderstandings if used here as well.
 So some proposals:
 > Replacing the word Companny with:
 > Business, Enterprise, Firm, Organisation, Entity, Legal Person, Commercial, Registered
 >